Split Apache OAK Stores

 • Repository size grows unexpectedly fast due to numerous assets

-• You need to improve local repository speed and decrease memory consumption
+• You need to improve local repository speed

-Implementation Steps (AEM 6.1 on Windows)
+Implementation Steps

 • Stop the Adobe AEM instance

-• Back up and compact the OAK repository
+• Back up the existing repository

-1. Create directories
+1. Create Directories

-Create separate directories for SegmentStore and BlobStore:
+Create separate directories for the new SegmentStore and BlobStore:

-• crx-quickstart\repository_new
+crx-quickstart\repository_new

-• C:\dev\aem\blobstore
+C:\dev\aem\blobstore

-2. Clone the repository with crx2oak
+2. Clone the Repository with crx2oak

 1